nrobertson573/DDR_Pattern_Search/README.md

 -   Static BPM, require chart keep a constant bpm (no speedups or slowdowns)
 -   Difficulty, (Beginner, Basic, Difficult, Expert and Challenge)
--   Mix, From 1st mix to A20 PLUS
+-   Mix, From 1st mix to A3, Grand Prix, and songs removed since DDR A
 -   Event and Unlockable songs
 -   Gold Cabinet Exclusives (Currently A3 is Gold Cabinet exclusive in the continental US)